Xilinx/XilinxCEDStore/ced/Xilinx/IPI/Versal_CPM_QDMA_Accel_Sys_Design/Readme.md

 ![image](https://github.com/user-attachments/assets/5dc9fc04-26d9-4ba5-9e89-34afd8b3255f)

 #### 3. Launch xsdb and read SBI_CONTROL register at 0xF1220004 address.
 This register needs to be set to 0x29 to load the PLD PDI from host.
-This step is essential to get dma transfer step to load pld pdi using QDMA driver.
+This step is essential for the DMA transfer step to load the PLD PDI using the QDMA driver.

 ![image](https://github.com/user-attachments/assets/50cdd45b-5bf3-4f71-b622-b4217c6ac585)

-If the JTAG cable is connected to a remote host, use the command "conn -host <host_name or host IP address> before connecting to the board using "ta" command (shown below)
+If the JTAG cable is connected to a remote host, use the command "conn -host <host_name or host_IP_address>" before connecting to the board using "ta" command as shown below.

 ![image](https://github.com/user-attachments/assets/b05c4938-8626-4b20-b9d9-dccdef0b4110)